 So here’s to Friday!
-I know the Bangles said it’s Sunday Funday, but Fridays are the funday when funfetti is involved.
+I know the Bangles said it’s Sunday Funday, but Fridays are the funday when funfetti cake batter cupcakes are involved.

 As stated before, I don’t really discriminate when it comes to desserts, nor do I pick favorites because it sort of feels like that time you went to a theme park and could only invite one of your best friends and you spent all week fretting about who to invite and how to keep it under wraps.
 Thank goodness social media didn’t exist then, otherwise your secret theme park trip would have been broadcasted all over Instagram and Facebook, and it would have taken weeks for the friend group dynamic to recover.